 A very handy feature offered by OneDrive is the Automatic Screenshot Storage.
 Ideally, you can only store one screenshot at a time to the clipboard, you would have to paste them to an external program before taking another one if you don’t want to lose them.

 After taking the screenshot you will see a prompt much like all the others asking you if you would like to automatically store your screenshots to OneDrive.
-Select yes and a folder will be created and labeled “Screenshots” in your OneDrive account from where you can access the pictures at any time.
+Select the Save to OneDrive option and a folder will be created and labeled “Screenshots” in your OneDrive account from where you can access the pictures at any time.

 Add and sync shared folders to OneDrive